anpaskin/SLogo/README.md

 * Grouping
 * Recursion

-Some basic design decisions:
+Some basic design decisions and errors:
 * Unlimited arguments for differences and quotients are handled as the first argument minus/divided by all others.
 * Tell, ask, askwith will throw an exception when nested inside turtle commands -- you can't ask each turtle to tell other turtles something.
-* Writing